maximehiez/maxime365/src/content/blog/english/2025-01-25-teams-duplicate-names-directory.md

 ---

 ##### Conclusion
-Now you know how to fix duplicates when searching by name or extension in the directory.
+You now know how to fix duplicates when searching by name or extension in the directory.

 ---